The Sweep Method for radiative Transfer in Arepo: Methods

 The defining characteristic of {\sc Arepo} is that the hydrodynamical equations are solved on a Voronoi grid which is generated by points that are co-moving with the gas instead of a Eulerian grid with an adaptive mesh refinement scheme.
 This has the benefit of avoiding numerical artifacts caused by the structure of the grid while simultaneously adapting the grid to the gas density automatically.

 The goal of the radiative transfer code is to solve the radiative transfer equation to obtain the radiative fluxes in all cells.
-These fluxes are then passed to the chemistry module which requires the fluxes to calculate the detailed chemical composition of the medium as well as the corresponding heating and ionization rates. {\sc Arepo} uses an adaptive timestepping approach in which regions that require higher accuracy are solved with a smaller timestep.
-Due to this, the full Voronoi grid is only available on the synchronization timesteps, i.e.\ the timesteps during which every cell is updated.
-Since our radiative transfer method requires the full grid, we can only perform radiative transfer calculations during those synchronization steps.
-For the substeps, the radiative fluxes between cells are assumed to remain constant, keeping the value of the previous synchronization step.
+These fluxes are then passed to the chemistry module which requires the fluxes to calculate the detailed chemical composition of the medium as well as the corresponding heating and ionization rates.